Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 ## Summary

-We've learned how to choose random numbers and how to handle them using `if`, `elif`, and `else` to make conditional statements do what we want.
+We've learned how to generate random numbers and how to check if a user's guess is the same as the random number by using the `if`, `elif`, and `else` to make conditional statements.

-We also learned how to clean up the user's input into a more useful form for our programs.
+We also learned how to process the user's input with `isnumeric` and `int` in order to use it in our program.